moromichele/Formula-1-2/README.md

 ### Data fetching: React Query

-I'm using React Query for easy data fetching from api with caching functionalities.
+I'm using TanStack's React Query for easy data fetching from api with caching functionalities.

 ### Simpler design

-No overy complicated React Redux for state management, simple CSS instead of styled components.
+Compared to V1, I decided to not use Redux as it is a bit overkill for this usecase, Also I'm using CSS modules instead of styled components as personal preference.

+### TODO
+- Add dark theme
+- Add footer
+- Restyle navigation
+- Add extra info on row item click